Best Telecom Companies in Canada (2026): Comparative Review

 Company Overview

-Rogers Communications, a leading Canadian telecom and media company, has expanded its presence nationally, particularly following the acquisition of Shaw.
+Rogers Communications remains one of Canada’s leading telecom and media companies, ranking #11 in the 2026 Top 100 Canadian Brands list compared to #13 in 2025.
+Rogers has expanded its presence nationally, particularly following the acquisition of Shaw.
 Rogers delivers wireless, broadband, TV, media, and sports content, competing directly with Bell and TELUS in urban and suburban markets.

 Business Segments